LaunchYourVibe

 3.1%

-LaunchYourVibe D-08
+LAUNCHYOURVIBE D-08

 Sparklines pack trend context into a single row.
 They're not for precise reading: they're for direction and shape at a glance.
 Pair them with a KPI value.
 Omit axis labels; the shape is the message.
 Perfect for dashboards with many metrics in limited space.